jreisinger/checkip/README.md

 ## Development

 Checkip is easy to extend.
-If you want to add a new way to check an IP address, just provide a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip/check#Check).
+If you want to add a new way to check an IP address, just write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip/check#Check).